'United We Stand' is Opposition's slogan as leaders converge for 2-day brainstorming session | Politics

 The opposition leaders will begin work on a common minimum programme and announce a joint agitational plan, besides holding discussions on issuing a joint declaration and moving forward on their proposal of putting up common opposition candidates in a majority of the Lok Sabha seats.

 The agenda for the talks would be finalised during discussions before a dinner meeting on Monday evening.
-Ahead of the meeting, Congress president Kharge said all opposition alliance partners will unitedly fight against the BJP and thwart attempts to divide them.
+Congress president Kharge said all opposition alliance partners will unitedly fight against the BJP and thwart attempts to divide them.

 He also took a swipe at Prime Minister Narendra Modi, saying he had claimed that he alone is enough to take on the Opposition, then why was he feeling the need to get 30 parties together.

-Referring to the National Democratic Alliance (NDA) meeting on Tuesday, Kharge claimed that seeing the Opposition getting together, the BJP was ''rattled'' and was now bringing together parties that have already splintered, in order to show numbers.
+Referring to the National Democratic Alliance (NDA) meeting on Tuesday, Kharge claimed that seeing the Opposition getting together, the BJP was ''rattled''.

 ''So NDA, which had become a ghost, attempts are now being made to breathe a new life into it,'' Ramesh said.